 Sweat itself doesn’t actually have much of a scent.
 When it hits the surface of our skin and combines with bacteria and other microflora living on us, stink happens.
 It can be magnified in areas of the body covered by hair, or tucked in crevices, like the armpit.
 All kinds of things can influence our stink factor and the biggest one of these we can’t control is genetics: some of us are just more pungent than others.
-The key to aluminum-free deodorants is that they all contain powerful essential oils that perfume the skin for lasting effect.
+The key to natural deodorants is that they all contain powerful essential oils that perfume the skin for lasting effect.
 We choose oils specifically for a soothing effect on the skin as well as long-lasting potency in keeping body odor in check.
 That’s why you’ll find long-lasting patchouli in Aromaco deodorant—it’s a fragrance that sticks to the skin.

 If you're switching over to Lush deodorants from an antiperspirant, be patient.
 There might be a bit of an adjustment period finding the right deodorant that works for you.
 Patience and a few extra applications during the first week or two, will help you win the battle.
 After about two weeks, the body usually finds its groove and most people never look back.

 Want more helping finding the perfect deodorant?
 Contact our dedicated Customer Care team and they’ll be more than happy to help you smell fresh and fragrant all day long.